Flying arch: Notable examples

 Possibly the first flying arch bridges over a railway were on the London and Birmingham Railway (opened 1838), of which Mile Lane Bridge in Coventry survives.
-Other early examples can be found at Chorley, on the Bolton and Preston Railway, in 1841.
+Other early examples can be found at Chorley, on the Bolton and Preston Railway, built in 1841.
 These were a series of narrow 25 ft long, strut-like arches between two masonry retaining walls.
 The retaining walls constrained the side forces such that they could only act axially along the columns; between earth banks, such narrow arches would otherwise have been at risk of collapse from off-axis forces.
 In 2008 the original stone arches were replaced by steel during work to lower the running lines in order to create clearance for electrification work.
 The stone arches were subsequently restored atop the new steel structures in 2014.
+The 16 arches have been grade II listed since 1984, and Historic England's listing uses the term "strainer arches".

 The South Wales Railway at Llansamlet, near Swansea, runs through a cutting designed by Isambard Kingdom Brunel.
 After a landslip in the opening year of 1850, Brunel then designed four 70 ft flying arches to hold the cutting walls apart.
 For extra stability, these arches were ballasted with high mounds of copper slag, a dense waste product conveniently available locally.
 The four arches are now individually Grade II listed.

 Just west of Swansea, the 829 yd Cockett Tunnel suffered a partial collapse in 1899, long after Brunel's death.
 Some time after reconstruction, the Eastern end of the tunnel was opened out (reducing the length to 788 yards) and the resulting cutting supported by two brick-built flying arches.